devops-infinity/obsidian-lint-and-format/README.md

 ### Formatting Looks Wrong?
 1. Check your Format Settings to adjust Prettier options
 2. Remember: YAML front matter is intentionally excluded from formatting
+3. If Prettier and markdownlint conflict, use "Format and Lint Document" command which synchronizes both automatically

 ### Lint Errors Seem Incorrect?
 1. Review your Lint Rules in settings
 2. Disable specific rules you don't need
 3. Some issues may not be auto-fixable and require manual correction
+4. Check if formatter settings are synchronized (printWidth, tabWidth, useTabs)

 ## Development